HipChat founders launch Swoot, a social podcast app

 At the same time, he also said the team will be adding a mode to only share podcasts you actively recommend, rather than posting everything you listen to.

-As for making money, Curley suggested that he’s interested in exploring a variety of opportunities, whether that’s integrating with other subscription or tipping services, or in creating ad opportunities around promoting podcasts.
+As for making money, Curley suggested that he’s interested in exploring a variety of possibilities, whether that’s integrating with other subscription or tipping services, or in creating ad opportunities around promoting podcasts.

 “My actual answer is, there are a bunch of people trying to monetize right now, but I don’t think there’s a platform even close to mature enough to even try to monetize podcasting yet, other than podcasters doing their own advertising,” he said.
 “I think the endgame, where the real money is made in podcasting, actually hasn’t been come up with yet.”